 Please keep in mind that the miniboxing plugin is an alpha release, and not a feature-complete, perfectly functional drop-in compiler addon.

-Still, we do our best to make miniboxing a stable transformation, with nightly builds and tens of test cases running every night.
-That said, miniboxing is a complex transformation, so don't be surprised if the miniboxing plugin to fails on some programs -- and please, file bugs for such failures, so we can fix them asap!
+We are doing our best to make miniboxing a stable transformation, with nightly builds and tens of test cases running every night.
+Yet, there are bugs we haven't fixed yet, so don't be surprised if the plugin fails on some programs.
+But please do file bugs for such failures, so we can fix them asap!

 ArrayBuffer.reverse as an example:

 miniboxing is the code generated by our plugin